 Dallas / Arlington KOA

-In the heart of the country with awesome attractions like Six Flags, Legoland, museums, and a myriad of natural areas, staying at this Arlington KOA is a genuine Texas treat.
+In the heart of the country with awesome attractions like Six Flags, Legoland, museums, and a myriad of natural areas like Cedar Hill State Park, staying at this Arlington KOA is a genuine Texas treat.
 Head out on foot or rent a bike and enjoy the area’s trails.
-When you want to stay put, this campground offers Wi-Fi, up to 50-amps of power, cable TV, and sites up to 102 feet long for big rigs.
-Whether you prefer relaxation or adventure, a stay at this KOA has you covered in between your forays into the wilds of Texas.
+When you want to stay put, this campground offers Wi-Fi, up to 50-amps of power, cable television, and sites up to 102 feet long for big rigs.
+Whether you prefer relaxation or adventure, a stay at this KOA has you covered in between your jaunts into the wilds of Texas.

 Shady Ridge Camping Area